Gigaspaces/xap-docs/site-hugo/content/sbp/ssl-self-signed-cert-example.markdown

 Start XAP by running gs-agent

 Create a partitioned 2,1 space named SSLSpace.
 You may use the gs-ui or web-ui to do this.
-See ({{%latestjavatuturl%}}/java-tutorial-part2.html) for more information.

 # Client setup

-Compile the example SSLClient.java program provided in the [documentation]({{%latestsecurl%}}/securing-the-transport-layer-using-ssl.html).
+Compile the example SSLClient.java program provided in the [documentation](https://docs.gigaspaces.com/latest/security/securing-the-transport-layer-using-ssl.html).
 You may need to change the Groups and Locators values as needed.

 Below is the bash script I used to run the client: